kcorkan/notification-apps/artifact-notifier/README.md

 Email notifications for Rally must be enabled in the subscription for users to get an email as a result of the @mention.

+If a user is not a Workspace or Subscription administrator, the *Send Notifications* button will not be visible and users will only be able to see artifacts that meet the criteria, but will not have the option of updating them with notifications.

 ##  Configuration

 ![screenshot](../images/artifact-notifier-settings.png "This is an example")